 This is my adaptation of Dave Higton's spam deleting e-mail fetcher.

 AntiSpam is an application for deleting unwanted e-mail (a.k.a. spam).
 It can check your POP3 mailboxes and identify spam by looking at the headers of the messages.
-You can let it download the messages that aren't spam at the same time (preferred) or make it start another fetcher such as POPstar after it has deleted the spam.
+You can let it download the messages that are not spam at the same time (preferred) or make it start another fetcher such as POPstar after it has deleted the spam.